souvikotaku/souvik-appointment-booking-app/README.md

 3) click on all bookings link to go that page.
 4) there you can see the bookings from all users.
 5) you can delete any booking you want.
+6) you can logout by clicking on logout button

 # I might add more features in future.